loken9387/testing-installer/README.md

 ### Preparing Offline Packages
 Run `offline/gather_debs.py` to download all packages listed in `packages.csv`.
-The script now uses apt to fetch each package **and all of its dependencies** into the `offline/debFiles` directory.
+The script uses apt to fetch each package **and all of its dependencies** into the `offline/debFiles` directory.
+After downloading, it sorts the `.deb` files by modification time and writes that sequence to `package_order.txt`.
+This file captures the exact order packages were retrieved so dependencies can be installed first.
 Use the optional `--tar` flag to create `offline/debFiles.tar.gz` with the downloaded packages.
 After gathering the packages, execute `offline/get_fpga_images.py` to extract the X310 and B210 FPGA images from the `uhd-images` package.
 The images are placed in `offline/fpga_images` so they can be copied to the target system